Updated Trinity Study for 2023 – More Withdrawal Rates!| Updated: |

-With a large allocation to stocks, withdrawal rates between 3% and 4% are very safe.
-Some people would even dare withdrawal rates of about 4.5%.
-But even a portfolio with 100% has only 80% chance of success after 30 years.
+With a large stock allocation, withdrawal rates between 3% and 4% are very safe.
+Some people would even dare use withdrawal rates of about 4.5%.
+But even a portfolio with 100% stocks has only an 85% chance of success after 30 years with 4.5%.

 One of the caveats of the original study is that they stopped at 30 years.
 Let’s run the same simulation again but with 40 years this time.

-After 40 years, we are starting to see lower success rates, even for the 4% withdrawal rate that is used by most people.
+After 40 years, we are starting to see lower success rates, even for most people’s 4% withdrawal rate.
 Unless you have 100% of stocks, your success rate will be less than 90%.

-It shows that the original conclusion of the study can still hold for a much more extended period than 30 years.
-It is great news!
+It shows that the study’s original conclusion can still hold for a much more extended period than 30 years.
+It is excellent news!

-Another interesting thing from the study was that they also compared the terminal values of the different withdrawal rates and portfolio.
+Another interesting thing from the study was that they also compared the terminal values of the different withdrawal rates and portfolios.

-The minimum values are not impressive since there is a chance of failure.
 However, the average and median values are quite remarkable.
-We are going to focus on the median since it is generally more representative than the average.
+We will focus on the median since it is generally more representative than the average.

 The maximum values do not mean a lot.
 But it is crazy to see that after 30 years, you could have about 30 times more money than when you started!
 And this is with a 3.5% withdrawal rate!

-Let’s see what happens when we extend to 40 years.
+Let’s see what happens when we extend it to 40 years.

 How did I do it?

-As for the code, I wrote entirely in C++.
-The reason I used this programming language is simply that it is my favorite!
+I wrote the entire program in C++.
+I used this programming language because it is my favorite!
 And it is blazing fast!
 I have not especially optimized my code, and it takes less than a second to generate thousands of simulations.

-If you want to use the graphs present in this post, I would ask that you cite this article as the source of the image!
+If you want to use the graphs in this article, I would ask that you cite this article as the source of the image!